 Here's what to expect when you hit the water for the opener.

 2.)
-Limited new growth of weeds, and very few piers are in.
-Water is high in many areas.
+Limited new growth of weeds, and a few less than average piers are in.

-Panfish: Crappies and Bluegills have transitioned into shallow water, and the bite has been steady on the sunny or warmer afternoons.
-Primary pattern working for keepers is to find the schools that are relating to weed clumps in shallow water.
+Crappies and Bluegills have transitioned into shallow water, and the bite has been steady on the sunny or warmer afternoons.
+Primary pattern working for keepers is to find the schools that are relating to weed clumps in shallow water, but talking to folks on the water, the bite has been inconsistent, and with fishing pressure very high these days, you might need to get away from the crowds.

-Bass: Largemouth are in an early prespawn pattern.
+Largemouth are in an early prespawn pattern.
 Small schools of them are chasing baitfish in the shallow water.
-For the best action look for LM to be along the first drop offs or at the edges of shallow bays.
+For larger fish look for LM to be along the first drop offs, major points or at the edges of shallow bays.
 Later in the day they may move to the backs of spawning coves.
-Lindy or split shot rigs with nightcrawlers or suspending large shiners under slip bobbers are your best live bait options.
-Texas rigged plastic lizards, wacky worms and jigs with a chunk trailer will be good options if fished very slowly.
-Slow rolling spinnerbaits or ripping rattletraps around weedy cover could produce some reaction strikes.
+Texas rigged plastics, wacky worms and jigs with a chunk trailer will be good options if fished very slowly.
+Slow rolling spinnerbaits, jerkbaits or ripping rattletraps around weedy cover could produce some reaction strikes.

-Smallmouth remain in deeper water for the most part, although a few have been seen making foraging runs into rocky areas during the middle part of the day.
+SM Bass: Smallmouth remain in deeper water for the most part, although a few have been seen making foraging runs into rocky areas during the middle part of the day.
 Look for them to be suspended in the water column in deep water near points and other rocky structure.
 Suspending Jerkbaits, swimbaits, slow rolled spinnerbaits or twister tail grubs in natural pattern are good options for chasing suspended smallmouths.
-If you can find some fish on the rocks, lindy rigging with leeches or nightcrawlers should do the trick.
+If you can find some fish on the rocks, Bitsy Bugs with a small plastic trailer, ned rigs or soft jerkbaits can get interesting pretty darn quick.

 Walleyes are roaming shallow flats chasing baitfish.
 This indicates typical post-spawn behavior patterns, which matches the water temperatures on our local lakes.
 Bottom bouncers with spinner harnesses, lindy rigs and jigs will all catch these fish.
-I'd consider using a mix of live bait in the form of nightcrawlers, leeches and small suckers.
 Look for walleyes to relate the edges of shallow water, but especially at the junctions of rock/sand transitions.
 I'd run live bait rigs to find fish, then fish an active area hard with crankbaits like a Shad Raps or Frenzies, husky jerks or floating rapalas.

 Best lakes for walleye: Lac La Belle, Pewaukee, Pine and Oconomowoc.
 A few fish are still being caught on the Rock and Crawfish Rivers.
 Note: Each lake in our area has different regulations for walleye size/bag limits...make sure you know what's what for where you are fishing.

-Be safe out there.
-I'll see you on the water.
+Good Luck.
+Be safe out there and I'll see you on the water.